4Tipsy/online-album/README.md

 ## How to deploy this app

-Despite that everything is ***already working*** at the link above
+If you want to deploy the app by yourself
-you can deploy the app by yourself that way:
+you should:

 1) Download files from repo
-2) Open src/index.js and:
+2) Open `src/index.js` and:
 ```js
 10| window.SERVER_ADDRESS = 'http://localhost:5000' // <-- change to your future site domen (`http://example.com`)
 ```